tradle/why-hypercore/FAQ.md

 - Server-less Contact Tracing on DHT.
 See this idea described in detail [in this paper](https://eprint.iacr.org/2020/398.pdf).

-- Hyperswarm is also a Publish Subscribe in a way.
+- Hyperswarm is also a Publish Subscribe system, in a way.
 Need help on this.

 ## If Hypercore is a P2P Web, what is its URL format?